Security-Onion-Solutions/securityonion-docs/production-deployment.rst

          -  Modify the selected sniffing interfaces if necessary -- otherwise, continue.
          -  Modify ``HOME_NET`` as desired.
          -  Select ``Yes`` to proceed with your changes.
-         - *Please note: If you chose to use one or more search nodes with your management server, you will be able to receive IDS alerts and pull PCAPs from the forward node once setup completes, however, you will not be able to review other logs (i.e. Zeek logs in Kibana) from the node until a search node has been configured for the management server and Logstash on the search node has initialized.*
+         - *Please note: If you chose to use one or more search nodes with your manager node, you will be able to receive IDS alerts and pull PCAPs from the forward node once setup completes, however, you will not be able to review other logs (i.e. Zeek logs in Kibana) from the node until a search node has been configured for the manager node and Logstash on the search node has initialized.*

       -  Heavy Node